What Crypto Currency Taxes Must I Pay? (2023 US Guide)

 You can also use crypto earnings to cover other investments’ losses in the year you make a profit.

-Even if you are aware of the risks, litecoin and Ethereum have caused massive losses for traders.
+Even if you know the risks, litecoin and Ethereum have caused massive losses for traders.

 2) Claiming Mining-Expenses